-- 1. services or supplies that are not a part of the Home Health Care Plan; - 2. services of a person who usually lives with you or is a member of you or your spouse's family; - 3. transportation; or - 4. custodial care.
+- 1. services of a person who usually lives with you or is a member of you or your spouse's family;

+- 2. transportation; or

+- custodial care.

 HOSPICE CARE

 Hospice care is an alternative to hospitalization.
 It is care that offers a coordinated program of home care and inpatient care for a terminally ill patient and the patient's family.
 The program provides supportive care to meet the special needs from physical, psychological, spiritual, social, and economic stresses often experienced during the final stages of life and during dying and bereavement.
 For purposes of this Plan, a "terminally ill patient" is someone who has a life expectancy of approximately six months or less, as certified in writing by the physician in charge of the patient's care and treatment, the hospice physician can approve further care beyond the initial certified approval.